• At least 90% of Guatemala’s water is contaminated by fecal matter.

-We will continue to facilitate education on sanitation, safe water, and stoves.
+We will continue to facilitate education on sanitation, safe water, and use of our stoves.
 As community members empower one another with this education, more needs will be identified and addressed.
 At every touchpoint of our work, we believe that if the community does not identify their own needs, the solution will lack ownership and sustainability.

-The classes utilize an internationally used and recognized curriculum called, Community Health Education.
-We focus on breastfeeding techniques, infant care, and health promotion.
+internationally used and recognized curriculum called Community Health Education.
+We focus on breastfeeding techniques, infant care and health promotion.
 The course content moves in conjunction will the ages of the infants.
 A local woman in our village, Lisbeth, has been apprenticing and now can teach the classes independently.

 Our program also provides vouchers to see our pediatrician in his clinic free of charge.
 This empowers a mother to make decisions about her baby’s health and seek care independently.
 For those families outside of our program, we continue to work faithfully to link them to local healthcare resources.